lajohnston/smslib/docs/tilemap.md

 tilemap.setColRow 0, 0  ; write from column 0, row 0 onwards
-ld hl, myRow            ; point to data tilemap.writeRow        ; load data (32 tiles)
+ld hl, myRow            ; point to data tilemap.writeRow        ; write data (32 tiles)
 ```

 ### tilemap.writeRows

-Load multiple rows from an uncompressed tilemap.
+Write multiple rows from an uncompressed tilemap.
 The visible tilemap is 32 tiles wide (columns) by 25 tiles high (rows) but the full map can be larger than the screen.

 ```
 .define MAP_ROWS 64